 Halloween Window Decor #9: If your house has a lot of windows, adding window clings really amps up the haunted house vibe.
-These halloween window silhouettes from Snazzy Little Things are fun, creepy, and sinister all in one!
-You can instant download them here.
+These Halloween window silhouettes from Snazzy Little Things are fun, creepy, and sinister all in one!
+You can instantly download them here.

-Halloween Porch Decorating Idea #10: I love how compact this Ghosts and Goblins Sign is for easy storage, but it will make the neighbors stop and stare to read it!
+Porch Sign Decorating Idea #10: I love how compact this Ghosts and Goblins Sign is for easy storage, but it will make the neighbors stop and stare to read it!

 Blackbird Wreath: Who doesn’t love a good upcycle?!
 This Blackbird Wreath from Oh My Creative is inventive and affordable to make.
 Since I don’t have a covered porch, I am very limited in what I can use for a wreath.
 This idea seems fairly sturdy for outdoor use.